confluentinc/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

                 .setTotalCost(random.nextDouble() * random.nextInt(100));
 ```

 In this case, you'll receive a NullPointer error.
+You can allow null values to be explicitly set with a [protocol wrapper type](https://protobuf.dev/reference/protobuf/google.protobuf/https://protobuf.dev/reference/protobuf/google.protobuf/).